alyssakelley/AlyssasLibrary/README.md

 	The admin will be able to see the member’s profile details, and be able to update the account status (the account status is pending until the admin changes it to active), or permanently delete the membership.
 You will also see all of the member’s checkout books in the right table.
 You will also be able to navigate to these pages by clicking the 4 icons in the center of the homepage: Sign Up, Book Inventory, Search Books, and Founder’s Favorites.

+### Homepage/Center
+###### View Books
+	View the available books we have for potential checkout.
+###### User Login
+	The member login page, if the member already has an account, they can login with their memberID and password.
+If not, they can click the Sign Up button.
+Once the user logs in, they will be navigates to the homepage.
+###### Sign Up
+	Navigates to the member sign up page.
+The only fields that are mandatory is the member ID (primary key in the DB).
+Once the user signs up, they will be navigates to the user login page.
+Note: These dynamic header options will change if the member is logged in.
+When the member is logged in, you will see: